allenai/grit_official/submission_format.md

 # Submission Format

 You will need to prepare a single `ablation.zip` or `test.zip` file depending on the subset of GRIT you want to evaluate on.
-The zip files should contain a single directory called `ablation/` and `test/` respectively.
-If the zip file or the directory name is not as described above, your submission would fail.
+The zip files should contain a single directory called `ablation/` or `test/` respectively.

+**Note** - If the zip file or the directory name is not as described above, your submission would fail.

 The following is the expected directory structure inside the `ablation.zip` file (replace `ablation` by `test` everywhere for `test.zip`) where each task json file contains predictions for the respective task and `params.json` contains parameter count in millions.
 The `normals/` directory contains each normal prediction saved as an RGB image.
 ```
 ablation/
 |--params.json